newjersey/innovation.nj.gov/content/_projects/ppe-intake-form.md

 ### Status

--   The reporting form remains active, though the shortage of PPE has been addressed.
+-   This reporting form was deployed as a pandemic response project and is no longer active.

 ### Key Partners